-Hey there TGP buddies!
+Hey there friends!
 You may remember a few weeks ago when I posted about my brother-in-law bringing his backyard bees to our property.
 I’m happy to report that they have settled in and are happily pollinating away.

 After reading some of the comments that were left on that post, my brother-in-law (who we’ll now call “Zack The Bee Man”) thought it would be good to write a guest post to clear up some misconceptions or myths about beekeeping and list some of the amazing benefits of keeping bees as well as some fun facts about honey bees.
 He might be a fairly new beekeeper, but he knows his stuff!
 Take it away, Zack The Bee Man:

 First let me say that I subscribe to An Oregon Cottage and have been a follower for many years (ahh, thanks, Zack!)
-When my hives were mentioned here at a Tuesday Garden Party a few weeks ago, I enjoyed reading all the comments and wanted to give more information about keeping bees:
+When my hives were mentioned here a few weeks ago, I enjoyed reading all the comments and wanted to give more information about keeping bees:

-Seven important considerations if you are interested in keeping a hive (or two!) of your own:
+7 important considerations if you are interested in keeping bee hives of your own:

 1. Many people commented on how much time it would take to be a beekeeper.
 In reality, the less you open the beehive and disturb the bees, the better off and more productive they will be.
 Hive inspection should last between 10 and 15 minutes and be done no more than 6 to 8 times a year.
 Obviously a couple hours will be spent harvesting all the honey on a hot day towards the end of August (in the Willamette Valley).
 But the harvest time is exciting and time seems to fly by with every frame of honey that is “spun out” in a honey extractor and collected in jars to be enjoyed all year long.